 A month late, but, finally, spring is here.
 Harry and Melvin are pleased to report that all three colonies have made it through their first winter.
 They have been out foraging and we are so pleased to… Continue reading

 Harry and Melvin had a call regarding what we were told were two ‘swarms’ last week.
 When we arrived at the site of the bees in Kidlington, all was revealed.
-A very small colony had set up… Continue reading
+A very small… Continue reading

 Sorry for lack of updates!

 We are sorry for the lack of updates on the site, this was down to website problems.
-We are pleased to report that all 3 colonies are progressing well, and most happy to say that the former… Continue reading
+We are pleased to report that all 3 colonies are progressing well, and most happy to… Continue reading